Year End Small Business Review Checklist

-It’s time to wrap up 2017 and prepare for another year.
-If you are an independent contractor, consultant, or solopreneur, take this opportunity to review results, evaluate business assets and expenses, assess relationships, and create a plan to excel in the new year.
+If you are an independent contractor, consultant, or solopreneur, the end of the year is a great opportunity to review results, evaluate business assets and expenses, assess relationships, and create a plan to excel in the new year.
 Use this handy checklist to keep yourself on track.

 If you operate your own business, you probably keep an eye on your finances throughout the year.
 While MBO Associates enjoy the benefit of hassle-free filing thanks to our back-office services, it’s important to take time this quarter to reflect and look back on how much you’ve spent.
 Many credit card companies provide helpful year-end statements that wrap up how much you’ve spent in various categories.
-If you find yourself over-spending, think about how you can scale back or re-negotiate bills for 2017.
+If you find yourself over-spending, think about how you can scale back or re-negotiate bills in the next year.

 You may also wish to: